juskevicius/flickr-img/README.md

 ### Installing

-1. Clone the repository.
+1. Clone the repository
-2. Open your beloved package manager and navigate to the root directory.
+2. Open your beloved package manager and navigate to the root directory
-3. Install dependencies
+3. Install backend dependencies
 ```
 npm install
 ```
-4. Navigate to frontend and install a few more dependencies.
+4. Navigate to frontend folder and install a few more dependencies.
 ```
 cd frontend && npm install
 ```